isu-digital/digital-collections-template/README.md

 # Changelog
-mrcummings 11/22/2024
-Removed Locations from navbar because Story County is the only location in this collection. (mrcummings, week of 2024/10/30)
+Removed Locations from navbar because Story County is the only location in this collection. (mrcummings 11/22/2024)

 # CollectionBuilder-CSV